Effective Email Marketing Strategies and Tips for Successful Campaigns

 • Hobbies

-• Any of the points specific to your business (for example, if you’re in the educational business, it’s the information of what kind of courses they like and need)
+• Any of the points specific to your business (for example, if you’re in the educational business, it’s the information on what kind of courses they like and need).

 Don’t get carried away.
-Collect only the information that you need to make a decision.
-If your business has nothing to do with your subscribers’ marital status, there’s no point in describing whether they are married or single in their personas.
+Collect only the information you need to make a decision.
+If your business has nothing to do with your subscribers’ marital status, there’s no point in describing whether they are married or single in their personas’ profiles.

 There are many options for collecting this information:

-• Set up Google Analytics to find out about the search queries and interests of your customers.
+• Use Google Analytics to find out about the search queries and interests of your customers.

-• Examine the data of your subscribers in social networks.
+• Examine your subscribers’ profiles in social networks.

 • Conduct in-depth interviews with some of the current clients.